arooshbd2024/RobloxScripts/README.md

 ---

+## 🚨 Disclaimer

+By using these scripts, you acknowledge and agree to the following:
+- **We are not responsible for any bans, penalties, or other consequences** that may result from using these scripts in Roblox.
+- **Use at your own risk**—if this script causes any harm to your account, device, or experience, we hold no liability.
+- **There is no guarantee of functionality or updates**—if the script does not work as expected, you have no right to demand fixes or take legal action against us.

+---

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the **No Redistribution License (NRL)**.
 See the [LICENSE](LICENSE) file for more details.

 ---